deepjyoti30/ytmdl/README.md

   -q, --quiet           Don't ask the user to select songs if more than one
                         search result.
 The first result in each case will be considered.
-  -o, --output          The location for the song to be downloaded
+  -o OUTPUT_DIR, --output-dir OUTPUT_DIR
-                        to.
+                        The location for the song to be downloaded to.
 When no argument is passed, the default locations of SONG_DIR or XDG_MUSIC_DIR are used.
   --proxy URL           Use the specified HTTP/HTTPS/SOCKS proxy.
 To enable
                         SOCKS proxy, specify a proper scheme.
 For example socks5://127.0.0.1:1080/.
 Pass in an empty string